 The other day I was asked if I owned a coffee grinder.
 Naturally, I answered “yes”….I have 3′.
-One of the very first things I bought myself for home when I got into coffee was a small hand grinder, and it’s been so useful.
+One of the first things I bought myself for home when I got into coffee was a small hand grinder, which has been so useful.
 I have never bought a bag of ground coffee, ever.
 So, what are my thoughts on how much difference a coffee grinder makes?
 Let me tell you!

 Does a coffee grinder make a difference?
 100%.
 The difference between coffee made with freshly ground beans and pre-ground beans can be huge.

-Second, when you grind your own beans, you can select the exact coarseness or fineness of them.
+Second, when you grind your own beans, you can select their exact coarseness or fineness.
 This means you can extract the coffee with more precision and a better result.

-Third, once opened, a bag of ground coffee will go stale quickly, whereas a bag of beans will stale at a much slower rate.
+Third, once opened, a bag of ground coffee will go stale quickly, whereas a bag of beans will stale much slower.
 Why?
-Let’s look a little closer at the facts and then some grinder options.
+Let’s look closely at the facts and then some grinder options.

 Pre-ground coffee stalemate

 Stale coffee is the coffee lover’s enemy.
-From the minute coffee is picked it starts to degrade, and however, from the moment it is roasted is when the countdown really begins.
-Just like a loaf of bread, coffee beans need a little time to cool down and then rest before they reach their optimum consumption moment.
+From the minute coffee is picked, it starts to degrade; however, from the moment it is roasted, the countdown begins.
+Just like a loaf of bread, coffee beans need a little time to cool down and rest before reaching their optimum consumption moment.